Megan Carpenter: University of New Hampshire

-Since 2017, Carpenter has been the dean of the UNH Franklin Pierce School of Law, being the first woman to hold this position.
+From 2017 until 2025, Carpenter was the dean of the UNH Franklin Pierce School of Law, being the first woman to hold this position.
 During Carpenter's tenure, the law school introduced a Hybrid JD in Intellectual Property, Technology, & Information Law, which was noted as the first of its kind in the nation.

 In 2018, Carpenter was listed on New Hampshire magazine's "It List."

 Early life and education

 Education

 Carpenter received a Bachelor of Arts in Foreign Language from West Virginia University.
 She later received a Juris Doctor from West Virginia University.
-After this, Carpenter received a Master of Laws from the National University of Ireland.
+After this, Carpenter received a Master of Laws from the National University of Ireland, Galway.
 She received a Master of Arts in Foreign Language from West Virginia University.

 Published work

-Carpenter writes and publishes in the filed of intellectual property and innovation.
+Carpenter writes and publishes in the field of intellectual property and innovation.